axoflow/axosyslog-core-docs/content/filterx/filterx-comparing/_index.md

 Note that:

 - You can use type casting anywhere where you can use templates to apply a type to the result of the template expansion.
-- Using comparator operators can be equivalent to using filter functions, but is somewhat slower.
-For example, using `"${HOST}" == "myhost"` is equivalent to using `host("myhost" type(string))`.
 - You can use any macro in the expression, including user-defined macros from parsers and classifications.
-- The results of filter functions are boolean values, so they cannot be compared to other values.
 - You can use boolean operators to combine comparison expressions.

 ## Compare the type (strict equality) {#strict-equality}